-Similar to the chip and charge return, a Short Angle Cross Court Return is a good way to take your opponents out of their comfort zone as they are forced to come to the net to deal with your return.
+Similar to the chip and charge, a Short Angle Cross Court shot is a good way to take your opponents out of their comfort zone as they are forced to come to the net to deal with your shot.

 This is especially a good doubles return strategy to use if your opponents are playing a two back doubles formation.

 The only real downside to this strategy is that you may hit more errors off your returns.